Saturday, May 30, 2020

 The etiology of migraine is not fully understood but migraine pain is due to the release, at the end of the nerve terminals, a preformed calcitonin gene related protein (CGRP) at the junction of nerve terminals and smooth muscles in the intracranial vessels.
 CGRP protein binds with CGRP receptors (CGRPR) present on the blood vessels and results in a release of pain causing substance P. Examples are - Erenumab.

-Frenanezumab and Galcanezumab are mAbs neutralize CGRP ligand and galcanezumab use limits the incidence of migraine attacks and shortens duration of migraine.
+Frenanezumab and Galcanezumab are mAbs that neutralize CGRP ligand and Galcanezumab use limits the incidence of migraine attacks and shortens the duration of migraine.

 Adverse effects: